Timeseries

 Returns

-a new series based on the original where NaN-containing entries at start and end have been removed
+A new series where NaN-containing entries at start and end were removed.

 Return type